Free shipping on orders over $150! Use code FREESHIP150 at checkout.

 • Topical / local injection: Applied directly to the injury site in tendon, ligament, and wound models.
 BPC 157 injection near the lesion consistently outperforms systemic routes in localised tissue repair studies.

 BPC 157 dosage frequency in most research protocols is once daily, with study durations ranging from 7 to 30 days depending on the injury model and endpoint.
-A BPC 157 dosage chart for body weight-based calculations should use the 1-10 mcg/kg range as reference, though individual study parameters will vary.
-A BPC 157 dosage calculator can assist in scaling published mcg/kg doses to a given research subject weight.
+A peptide calculator can help scale published mcg/kg doses to a given research subject weight

 BPC-157 and TB-500 Dosage in Combined Research Protocols